DannyBrito/Eclone-client/README.md

 Notes:
 Cloudinary is the media storage management.
-Ngrok used to temporally host API through tunneling.
+Ngrok used to temporally host API through tunneling.(Development)

 ## Meta